-This article was last updated Apr 12, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Apr 12, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Imagine you’re just hours away from booking a vacation and are planning to spend hundreds of dollars on airplane tickets, prepaid hotels, car rentals and more.
 It’s the perfect opportunity to rack up rewards on a brand-new travel card and earn a monster sign-up bonus.
 Do you really have to wait around for a physical card to come in the mail before you can use it?

 Depending on the issuer, you may not have to wait at all.
 A small number of card issuers will let you make charges on a new card right away, using instant account numbers that you receive via your mobile phone or computer.

 American Express, for example, offers an instant card number as soon as you’re approved.
 That way, you can start earning rewards and accessing benefits immediately– such as car rental insurance and trip protection – that typically require you to charge your travel purchases to your card in order to be protected.